Jacqueline Stanley

-Jacqueline Stanley, HRHA, ARCA (17 September 1928 – 12 December 2022) was a British and Irish painter and printmaker.
+Jacqueline Stanley, HRHA, ARCA (1928–2022) was a British and Irish painter and printmaker.

 Biography

-Stanley was born in Camberwell, London on 17 September 1928.
+Stanley was born in London in 1928.

 Stanley studied at Beckenham College of Art and the Royal College of Art, London (1949–1952).

 Her fellow RCA students included Edward Middleditch, Jack Smith, John Bratby and Sheila Robinson.

-She was tutored by John Minton, Ruskin Spear, Carel Weight and Francis Bacon who gave her, her first glass of Champagne.
+She was tutored by John Minton, Ruskin Spear, Carel Weight and Francis Bacon, who gave her her first glass of champagne.

-In 1975, she moved to Ireland and taught at the National College of Art and Design in Dublin to 1990.
+In 1975, she moved to Ireland and taught at the National College of Art and Design in Dublin until 1990.

 Stanley was married to Campbell Bruce (1927–2014).
 Both Bruce and Stanley were well known artists in Ireland in the 1970s and 1980s.
 Stanley was also an art teacher and taught Ian Dury.

 Stanley exhibited widely and much of her work is in major public and private collections.

-Stanley died in Cooden, Sussex on 12 December 2022, at the age of 94.
+Stanley died in Cooden, Sussex, on 12 December 2022, at the age of 94.